In Your Community » King » Construction Projects »

-- We are working to refine the preferred final route and evaluate the different engineering alignment options and environmental impacts, including impacts to trees, streams and wetlands.
-Our current focus is on refining the route:
+- We are working to refine the preferred final route and evaluate the different engineering alignment options and environmental impacts.
+We will continue to work with:

 - Over the next few months, our consultants will be conducting additional environmental studies and considering ways to mitigate project impacts.
 In addition, we will continue to coordinate with city and agency staff, as well as property owners along the preferred final route.

-- We continue to keep the stakeholder advisory committee informed of project progress and respond to questions and concerns from individual property owners.
+- We continue to keep the stakeholder advisory group informed of project progress and respond to questions and concerns from individual property owners.

-- We anticipate submitting permit applications in late 2014, and expect to begin construction of the transmission line in 2015 or 2016, depending on design and permitting schedules.
+- We anticipate submitting permit applications in early 2015 and expect to begin construction of the transmission line in late 2016 or early 2017, depending on design and permitting schedules.

 - View some typical 115 kV transmission lines and poles.

-To increase electric system capacity and improve reliability for customers, Puget Sound Energy plans to construct approximately 4.5 miles of 115 kilovolt (kV) transmission line from the Sammamish substation (9221 Willows Rd.
-NE in Redmond) to just south of the existing Juanita substation (10910 NE 132nd St. in Kirkland) to interconnect with an existing transmission line that crosses over Northeast 124th Street.
+Customer power usage is straining the electric system serving Redmond and Kirkland, which reduces PSE's ability to reliably serve power to area residents and businesses.
+To increase electric system capacity and improve reliability for customers, PSE plans to construct approximately 4.5 miles of 115 kilovolt (kV) transmission line from the Sammamish substation to just south of the existing Juanita substation to interconnect with an existing transmission line that crosses over Northeast 124th Street.